gullerya/sign-pad/readme.md

 	- **empty** state reflected as property and attribute (for easy state-based styling and logic)
 	- `input` event fired upon each signature drawing touch (including clear)

-The following picture produced by a simple example of `sign-pad` usage in [this CodePen](https://codepen.io/gullerya/pen/ZEBbGeO):
+Here is a snapshot of a simple example of `sign-pad` usage in [this CodePen](https://codepen.io/gullerya/pen/ZEBbGeO):

 <img src="docs/images/example.png" alt="sign-pad example" width="240px"/>

+> Note: `sign-pad` is only the signature drawing surface; shadows, buttons and the image reflection are parts of the demo code.

 # Usage example